In this article, we shall look into 3 sutras to prepare for the Reasoning Ability section.

-Preparation before 15 days of the exam will not be appropriate anymore.
-With the change in the exam pattern, the questions cannot be ascertained as it was easier for the candidates before.
+For a banking aspirant, who wants to excel in the bank exam cannot prepare before 15 days of the bank exam.
+With the change in the bank exam pattern, the questions cannot be ascertained as it was easier for the candidates earlier.

-Usually, the candidates find Quantitative or English tougher so they invest more time in the preparation and they do not focus on the reasoning part thinking it to be easy.
-But this is not the situation, in reasoning, one need to be reflexive enough to solve the problems in a given time with perfect accuracy.
+Usually, candidates find Quantitative or English syllabus tougher so they invest more time in the bank exam preparation and they do not focus on the Reasoning Ability section, assuming that it is easy to crack.
+But this is not the situation in reality.
+According to the bank exam syllabus of the Reasoning section, one needs to be reflexive enough to solve bank exam questions and answers on reasoning in a given time with accuracy.

-The following 3 sutras will help the candidate to do well in Reasoning Ability:
+The following 3 sutras will help the candidate to do well in the Reasoning Ability section:

 - To focus on the solution and not the problem: